hasanq1/twitterClient/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+Android emulator issues on m1 mac. tested code on friends computer for the gif. will discuss issues.

 ## Open-source libraries used